A Business Case for a Blank Wall: Why I Approach Murals like a Project Manager

 The biggest hesitation I hear from developers and mural project organizers is that artists can be really flaky.
 They are into art and not business, and they show up when they feel like it.
 That's why I approach art with a project manager's brain.
 A client once called me a 'unicorn' because I organize and facilitate the stakeholder engagement, I handle the draft designs and contracts, I bill on time, I can hold workshops, I can even create a post-launch marketing campaign for your new art, and I tell you what equipment to rent and provide clear timelines and communication.
 I do all of this so you don't have to.
 My goal isn't to be the loudest person in the room; it's to deliver a final product that we're both proud of, on the day I said I'd finish it.

-If you have a wall, a budget and a rough idea, I'm happy to listen to what you're looking for.
+If you have a wall, a budget, and a rough idea, I'm happy to listen to what you're looking for.
 I create art with community for community.
 I won't give you a sales pitch.
 I'll provide you with a clear plan, a fair price, and a really cool finished mural.

 Comments